nemethviktor/HLWebScraper.Net/readme.md

 ### Things to Note

-- The whole end-to-end process takes a fair bit of time so be patient.
 - Avast antivirus is a total f...ing idiot and flags the app as suspicious.
 While I'd love to point out that the source code is public and everyone can check it the TLDR is that there's nothing suspcious about the app.
 - The CancellationToken (aka Stop Button) logic is a bit patchy I think.
 Might be imperfect.
 - In case you build upon the output of this app (ie you feed the CSV into whatever) I'd suggest you base your ETL on column names and not column order as I don't promise that latter will never change.